 Coupled with the requirement to minimise disruption to campus and maximise the space available, a modular eco building seems to offer the perfect solution.
 Crane in of pre-constructed modules can significantly reduce the time required on site.
 This of course helps to satisfy the safety criteria for a busy working university campus and also helps to make the best use of sometimes tight spaces available.

-Furthermore, Pod Space standard specification already incorporates some of the important features such as renewable technologies for heating and cooling, natural insulation and cladding materials, low energy lighting, high levels of natural light and of course FSC certified timbers.
+An eco-workspace from Pod Space has a standard specification that already incorporates some of the important features such as renewable technologies for heating and cooling, natural insulation and cladding materials, low energy lighting, high levels of natural light and of course FSC certified timbers.
 We regularly include other elements such as a green roof and we often work alongside consultants such as landscape designers and interior architects.
+You can read more about our specification for universities and businesses on our commercial page.